CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

 2. From the left menu, select [Secrets].

-3. Select the [New secret] button.
+3. Select the [New repository secret] button.

     ![Settings link, Secrets link, and New secret button are highlighted.](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-08-24-21-45-42.png)